Open

 To be eligible for the Managed Forest Tax Incentive Program program, you must:

-Land must be owned by a Canadian citizen, permanent resident, Canadian business, trust or conservation authority.
+The land must be owned by a Canadian citizen or permanent resident, or a Canadian business, trust or conservation authority.

-The forested area must be at least 4 hectares on a single property in Ontario.
+The property must have at least 4 hectares of forest on a single property in Ontario on one municipal roll number.

 What expenses are eligible under Managed Forest Tax Incentive Program?